 Why these three brands?
-Of all the telescope brands, Orion, Celestron, and SkyWatcher are typically the ones you’ll see promoted – a lot! on the best telescope lists.
+Of all the telescope brands, Orion, Celestron, and SkyWatcher are typical of the ones you’ll see promoted the most – a lot! on the best telescope lists.
 Other brands are Meade, Astro Tech, Explore Scientific, iOptron, Bresser, TS (Teleskop Service), Altair, and Saxon, depending on where you live.

 If you base it on search popularity alone, Orion is the winner.
-Over the past 12 months, internet users on average per month have searched for ‘Orion telescope’ more often than ‘Celestron telescope’ or ‘SkyWatcher telescope’, the other common telescope brands covered in this article (US results).
+Over the past 12 months (before writing this), internet users on average per month have searched for ‘Orion telescope’ more often than ‘Celestron telescope’ or ‘SkyWatcher telescope’, the other common telescope brands covered in this article (US results).

 Such popularity aside, what defines these telescope brands…